Aliases for DGKA Gene

 GeneCards Summary for DGKA Gene

-DGKA (Diacylglycerol Kinase, Alpha 80kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+DGKA (Diacylglycerol Kinase Alpha) is a Protein Coding gene.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and NAD+ kinase activity.
 An important paralog of this gene is DGKI.

 UniProtKB/Swiss-Prot for DGKA Gene

 Upon cell stimulation converts the second messenger diacylglycerol into phosphatidate, initiating the resynthesis of phosphatidylinositols and attenuating protein kinase C activity.

 Diacylglycerol kinases (DGKs) are a group of ten enzymes that metabolize 1,2,diacylglycerol (DAG) to produce phosphatidic acid (PA).
 They all contain a conserved C'-terminal catalytic domain and two cysteine-rich Zn2+-finger motifs with varied regulatory domains.